 - Position your desk at the center of your office with the doorway to your side.
 This will prevent you from getting distracted each time a family member walks past.
-As your kids and other family members will be at home with you during this time, preventing distraction while you work is important.
+If your kids and other family members are at home with you during this time, preventing distraction while you work is important.

 - Keep your frequently used files close to your desk.
 Put your most-used files in the file drawer of your desk and other files on a bookshelf or in a filing cabinet that’s within easy reach.
 A swivel desk chair should make it even easier when you need to reach a file behind you.
 When files are too far away, you tend to leave them on your desk instead of putting them back once you’re done.

 - Take time each morning (or preferably before you finish up the day before) to clear your desk.
 File documents you need to keep, recycle used or unwanted paper and put all other items in their assigned places.
 Walmart has a terrific range of home office organizers and other supplies to help you with this.

 - Keep your wastebasket nearby.
 Having a place to put unwanted paper means that you don’t constantly have to manage the paper and can get it off your desk quickly and easily.

 - Make sure you have adequate shelving to store your books and binders.
 Shelves are not meant for stacks of papers or a collection of random items you don’t know where to store.